Scholarship details

 • be prepared to be located at the project location(s) that QUT has approved and, if required, comply with QUT's external enrolment procedures

-• be prepared to undergo onboarding to CSIRO, which will include passing mandatory government background checks (allow for between 4 to 8 weeks) and complete any other CSIRO requirements.
+• be prepared to undergo onboarding to CSIRO, which will include passing mandatory government background checks (allow for between four to eight weeks) and complete any other CSIRO requirements.

-Preference will be given to an honours student or master by research student.
+Preference will be given to an honours student or master degree by research student.

 How to apply